CumulusNetworks/docs/content/guides/NVUE Command Reference/Show-Commands/Platform-Commands.md

 ---
 ## nv show platform

-Shows a list of all the software components on the switch.
+Shows a list of all the software and hardware components on the switch.

 ### Version History